bizreach-inc/light-splade/docs/trouble_shooting.md

 After updating, the training script should run on CPU-only environments without the fp16/GPU error.

-NOTE: Running the training script on CPU-only machines is intended for demonstration purposes only.
+**NOTE**: Running the training script on CPU-only machines is intended for demonstration purposes only.
 For full training runs, it is recommended to use a GPU-enabled machine.